Dejan Koraksić: Blansko

 Following his departure from Bosnia, he secured a deal in the Czech Republic's National Football League with FK Blansko for the remainder of the season.
 He made his debut for the club on March 13, 2021, against SK Líšeň.
 In total, he would appear in 7 matches for Blansko.

 Serbia

-After the conclusion of his tenure in the Czech Republic, he returned to Serbia to play in the country's third-tier league with Borac Cacak where he served as the team captain.
+After the conclusion of his tenure in the Czech Republic, he returned to Serbia to play in the country's third-tier league with Borac Cacak, where he served as the team captain.
 For the 2022 season, he signed with league rivals FK Smederevo 1924.

 Canada

 In the summer of 2022, he played abroad in the Canadian Soccer League with the Serbian White Eagles.
-He helped the Serbs in securing the regular-season title including a playoff berth.
+He helped the Serbs in securing the regular-season title, including a playoff berth.
 The Serbs would finish the 2023 campaign as runners-up to Scarborough SC in the regular season.

 Koraksić returned for his third season and helped Serbia win the Royal CSL Cup against Scarborough.
-He also contributed to securing the 2024 regular season title.
+He also contributed to securing the 2024 regular-season title.
+In 2025, he helped the Serbs win their second Royal CSL Cup.